Cybersoniya/ZTA/README.md

 7. Start attack through hydra tool (our target is SSH in our windows 10)
 8. hydra -L username list -P Password list target ip ssh

-   -L for username list that we are created for bruteforce attack -P for password list that we are created for bruteforce attack target ip = our windows ip
+   a. -L for username list that we are created for bruteforce attack
+   b. -P for password list that we are created for bruteforce attack
+   c. target ip = our windows ip

 9. Open wazuh and go through the Security Events
 10. We can see the alerts of our attacks is created